passingbreeze/gitlab-migrator/README.md

   -github-repo string
         the GitHub repository to migrate to -github-user string
-        specifies the GitHub user to use, who will author any migrated PRs (required) -gitlab-domain string
+        specifies the GitHub user to use, who will author any migrated PRs. can also be sourced from GITHUB_USER environment variable (required)
+  -gitlab-domain string
         specifies the GitLab domain to use (default "gitlab.com") -gitlab-project string